Particular/docs.particular.net/nservicebus/sqlserver/design.md

 ### Primary queue

-For each endpoint there is a single primary queue table which name matches the name of the endpoint.
+For each endpoint there is a single primary queue table.
+The name of the primary queue matches the name of the endpoint.
 In scale-out scenario this single queue is shared by all instances.

 ### Secondary queues